SteeltoeOSS/Documentation/labs/service-connectors/redis.md

   ***

-Once the app loads in the browser you will see a list of the default databases installed with Mongo.
+Once the app loads in the browser you will see the 2 values that were written and retrieved from Redis.
-"["admin","config","local"]"
+"[123,456]"